Clario Tech

-Clario Tech is a multiplatform software developer, publisher, and distributor that creates mobile and web applications designed to improve digital security, productivity, and everyday life.
-Originally founded in 2019 to simplify the complex cybersecurity space, Clario has since expanded its mission to address a wider range of digital needs through smart, user-friendly tools.

-Clario Tech allegedly has more than 250 team members in various worldwide locations, the majority appear to be operating from Ukraine.
-The workforce consists of software developers, marketing specialists, security researchers and customer support agents.
-In 2019, the company announced it would invest $30 million during 2020 to develop its cybersecurity products and make them accessible for all.

-Today, Clario continues to build on that foundation by creating versatile, visually intuitive apps with a human touch.
+Clario Tech is a privately held cross-platform software company founded in 2019 and headquartered in the United Arab Emirates.
+The company develops and distributes consumer software products for desktop and mobile platforms, including cybersecurity and utility applications.
+Its products include Clario app, Clario Anti Spy, and MacKeeper, which are available on macOS, iOS, Android, and web-based platforms.

+Company overview

+Clario Tech employs over 400 employees across multiple locations worldwide, including software developers, marketing specialists, security researchers and customer support.

+In 2019, the company announced plans to invest approximately $30 million during 2020 toward development of cybersecurity products.

 Products

-Clario
+Clario Security

-Clario security application was officially launched at the Consumer Electronic Awards in January 2020 in Las Vegas.
-Clario announced its aim was to offer a new online security product via a user-friendly dashboard, integrating cybersecurity technology with 24/7 human support against digital threats.
+Clario Security was launched in January 2020 at the Consumer Electronics Show in Las Vegas.

-The cybersecurity application has been reviewed in various publications including the Evening Standard who called it the “Uber of cybersecurity”.
+The company described its product as an online security service combining cybersecurity tools with round-the-clock human support through a single interface.
+The application was reviewed by several publications, including the Evening Standard, which described it as the “Uber of cybersecurity".

-In response to the COVID-19 pandemic, Clario launched a 24/7 IT support hotline for anyone to call if they experienced technology issues while in lockdown.
-The company's 600+ team were on hand to respond to any reported issues.
+Clario later introduced a public 24-hour IT support hotline for users experiencing technology-related issues.

-Clario received the AV-TEST certification in December 2020 and was featured in the honorable mentions list in the Privacy Focused tool nomination as part of the Product Hunt's 2020 Golden Kitty Award Winners in 2020.
+In December 2020, the product received AV-TEST certification and was included in the honourable mentions list for privacy-focused tools at Product Hunt's Golden Kitty Awards.

 MacKeeper

-MacKeeper is utility software that offers system cleaning, privacy features and antivirus for macOS.
+MacKeeper is utility software that offers system cleaning, privacy features and an antivirus for macOS.
 Clario Tech has become the owner of the MacKeeper software since 2019 with aim to accelerate the transformation of MacKeeper.

 Clario Anti Spy

-Clario Anti Spy is a mobile application designed to detect and prevent digital stalking, phone spying, and unauthorized surveillance.
-The app helps users identify suspicious activity, such as hidden spyware, abnormal device behavior, or linked devices on messaging platforms.
-Clario Anti Spy provides users with privacy tips, scanning tools, and guidance to enhance their digital security and regain control over their devices.
+Clario Anti Spy is a mobile application designed to detect and prevent digital stalking, phone spying and unauthorized surveillance.
+The app helps users identify suspicious activity such as hidden spyware, abnormal device behavior or linked devices on messaging platforms.
+Clario Anti Spy provides users with privacy tips, scanning tools and guidance to enhance their digital security and regain control over their devices.
 It is available for download on both iOS and Android platforms.

 Clario cybersecurity research

 Clario Tech has undertaken numerous pieces of research into cybersecurity trends in 2020 and 2021.
-These include "Which Company Uses the Most of Your Data?", "The State of Cybercrime in US and UK", "Cybercrime Hotspots".
+These include "Which Company Uses the Most of Your Data?", "The State of Cybercrime in US and UK", "Cybercrime Hotspots" and many more.

-Clario Tech today

-From 2024, the company has expanded its vision.

-Today, Clario Tech creates and distributes AI-powered apps that address a broader range of user pain points beyond cybersecurity.
-Its portfolio includes tools designed to be practical, visually appealing, and user-friendly across iOS and Android mobile platforms.